wmhilton-stoplight/platform-docs/4.-documentation/markdown-basics.md

 ```
 ````

-Would have JSON syntax highligting:
+Would have JSON syntax highlighting:

 ```json
 {